 - Watch for koalas in the redgums.

-Photos courtesy of Michael Coghlan, flickr creative commons, David Sam Levinson on Unsplash, vs_soccer_starlet from Pixabay
+Photos courtesy of Michael Coghlan, flickr creative commons, David Sam Levinson on Unsplash, vs soccer_starlet from Pixabay and Alan & Flora Botting from Flickr